Request for Proposals

 How to Apply

 The HumanitiesDC grants portal can be accessed at http://grantapplication.wdchumanities.org.
 Please be sure to review the grant qualifications, terms and conditions for the program you are interested in before beginning an application.
 If you or your organization have applied for a HumanitiesDC grant before, please DO NOT create a new account.
-If you are having trouble accessing your existing account, please email the staff contact indicated in this RFP.
+If you are having trouble accessing your existing account, please email the staff contact identified in this RFP.

 All HumanitiesDC grant applications are accepted via an online grant portal.
 Applications must be successfully submitted by 11:59pm on the day of the deadline.
 Applicants will receive a confirmation email when their proposals have been successfully submitted.
 Applicants should contact the applicable HumanitiesDC staff member immediately should they encounter any technical issues or if they do not receive a confirmation email.
 Incomplete or late applications or applications failing to meet the guidelines or eligibility requirements will not be assigned to the evaluator panels nor will they be considered for funding.
 HumanitiesDC does not accept mailed, emailed, or hand-delivered applications or required attachments.
-HumanitiesDC will accept reasonable accommodation requests from applicants with disabilities in advance of the application due date to assist them in submitting grant applications via mail, email, or hand-delivery.
-To make a request for reasonable accommodation contact the grants staff member listed on this RFP and allow time for the approval of the request.
+HumanitiesDC will accept reasonable accommodation requests from applicants with disabilities or requiring language translation in advance of the application due date to assist them in submitting grant applications via mail, email, or hand-delivery.
+To make a request for reasonable accommodation contact the grants staff member listed on this RFP and allow 1-2 business days for approval of the request.

 - Must be a federally incorporated 501c3 non-profit organization.